sola-st/CodeMapper/web/resources/README.md

         - the size of source regions,
         - the time order of the ranges,
         - and some other marks.
 It is designed for data creators, which allows them to record what happens in the range pairs.
 It can be empty.
 For example, they can write "The lines are wrapped in an if-statement".
+    - **Note: For annotated source regions:**
+        - It pops up an alert window to show the highlight range, which helps users quickly locate the highlight.
+        - The annotated range is also recorded in the log message.
 - **Click the button "Load Data"**.
     - The source and target file contents will be shown in the text boxes.
 - **Annotation**.